 - Before you can judge compatibility, you have to know yourself!
 What are the values and priorities of your organization?
 Are rules and hierarchy hardwired into everything you do, or creativity and collaboration?

 - Once you know yourself, you know what you’re looking for: a team enough like you to be a tight fit, but unlike you in that it provides the things you don’t have (in this case, software development skills!)

 - Of course, in this day and age, there are also national and ethnic cultures to consider.
 Conceivably, you might be based in Paris but your software company is in Delhi, for example.
 Know and understand the differences and make no assumptions!

 Really, my top tip about outsourcing would be: if you don’t have to, then don’t.
 A lot of the above problems evaporate if you keep things ‘in the family’.
 But that’s not always possible.
+To help you decide when outsourcing is the best solution for you and when to stick to the in-house development team read this article.
 Certainly, in software development, we are facing a talent shortage, rising costs, a growing global freelance economy, and a price war.
 In such circumstances, it can be very sensible to outsource.
 But if you do, remember you are faced with the above difficulties: finding an experienced, skilled, team of collaborators who use the right methodologies to get the job done.